-Employment Resume, Cover Letter and Interview 5% 25 pts.
-Students write a cover letter and resume for an entry level position for an assigned job description.
-This requires excellence in oral communication in a one on one interview setting with an assigned student, a professional resume and cover letter tailored for the job description.
-Students learn written communication skills, the ability to present themselves and how to conduct an introductory interview.
+Employment Pitch, Resume, and Cover Letter

+Students present an employment pitch, write a cover letter and resume for an entry level position for an assigned job description.
+This requires excellence in oral communication in a video on why YOU are the best candidate for this position.
+Students learn written and communication skills, the ability to present themselves virtually and how to conduct an introductory interview.

-Professional Interpersonal Performance Appraisal Interview 5% 50 pts.
+Professional Interpersonal Performance Appraisal Interview

+50 pts.

-Students describe in a written analysis and one-on-one meeting with an assigned appraisee the important elements of his/her past performance throughout the term (both strengths and weaknesses), with detailed examples from a wide range of identified speaking assignments.
+Students describe in a written analysis and virtual meeting with an assigned appraisee the important elements of his/her past performance throughout the term (both strengths and weaknesses), with detailed examples from a wide range of identified speaking assignments.
 This interview is similar to a real-work performance/employee appraisal format.
 The required length for each appraisal is four to five minutes.